 We already established that plants only need moisture, not water.
 We water plants to give them moisture.
 You want to water plants deep and thoroughly without drowning them.

-Drowning will not happen by watering deep, but by watering too often.
+Drowning will not happen by watering thoroughly, but by watering too often.
 Allow the soil to dry somewhat in between watering.
 This is especially important for container gardening.
 Too much water is way more dangerous than too little.

 4. Apply water at the plant root base